UntestedEngineer/unifi-docker/README.md

 **This is a fork of [https://github.com/jacobalberty/unifi-docker](https://github.com/jacobalberty/unifi-docker).
-There are no changes other than maintaing the same application at my own cadence.**
+There are no changes other than maintaining the same application at my own cadence.**

 # Unifi-in-Docker (unifi-docker)